ArcherDotBuild/L2/12-Object-Methods-and-the-This-Keyword/README.md

 - Explain how the %$@# this works

 ## 2. Computed Properties

-Computed Properties are just an improvement for the object literal syntax where we can add a property with a dynamic key
+Computed Properties are just an improvement for the object literal syntax where we can add a property with a dynamic key.

 **We can use a variable as a key name in an object literal property!**